GrupaMedialnaSalwator/kompas.sds/README.md

 ## Start Developing

-1. Clone this project into your local machine.
+1. Clone this project into your local machine from github.
 2. Ask for membership in the project to contribute code.

+(this is a test piece of text)